What Features Should School Shoes for Orthotics Have?

 Feature 2: Enough Depth

 The only reliable way to check depth is to remove the factory insole, place the orthotic inside, and have your child stand in the shoe.
-There should be no pressure across the top of the foot, the toes should not be pushed upward, and the shoe should fasten comfortably without forcing.
+There should be no pressure across the top of the foot, the toes shouldn't be pushed upward, and the shoe should fasten comfortably without forcing.

 Feature 3: Firm Heel Counter